Keeping your users updated

 You can use a NotificationDialog to display a dialog box when an urgent event occurs.
 A NotificationDialog contains the same content as a Notification, but with more properties for displaying the dialog box.

-Learn how to enrich the content for your application by Adding graphics and multimedia.
+Learn how to enrich the content for your app by Adding graphics and multimedia.